mvhenten/burokrat/README.md

 burokrat - build forms like a bureaucrat
 ========================================
+*burokrat is a form framework*

 ### disclaimer

 > this software is in beta status.
 It's missing tests and still needs to be battle
 > tested in a real environment.

-I like (forms)[https://npmjs.org/package/forms] but not enough.
+I like [forms](https://npmjs.org/package/forms) but not enough.
 Forms is implemented in a way that it forces me to keep some state across my controllers, where I prefer the entire form state to be contained within a single object.

-I also prefer my data and forms to be structured as nested objects, so I can loop over parts of my form and selectively build the entire html by hand.
-This module wraps the most usefull parts of forms (for now) and offers an entirely different API.
+Burokrat takes care of both rendering and validating your forms, just like [forms](https://npmjs.org/package/forms), and it'll let you render parts and pieces selectively.
+This module wraps the most usefull parts of forms (for now), but offers an entirely different API.

+Porting your forms from `forms` is relatively easy, since burokrat borrows the widgets and fields from forms, as well as the validation framework.

+Fields can be nested objects, making it easier to group parts of your form inside the templates.
+The *names* of  your form elements reflect the nested object structure, and will be parsed back as objects by [node-querystring](https://github.com/visionmedia/node-querystring).

+Burokrat only exposes one function, *validate*.
+State is maintained inside the form object, and there's no difference between a *bound* form or a non-bound form.

 Example